NREL/edv_synthetic_smart_meter_data/README.md

 # EDV Experiments

+- Developing/Modifying/Fixing the workflow to answer questions below.
   - Phase1: Does synthetic smart-meter data sufficiently represent variability and other characteristics of real data ?
   - Phase2: Can synthetic smart-meter data sufficiently calibrated based on real data ?

 ## Overall workflow of Synthetic Smart-Meter Data Creation